 So technically, how do you create this page on your site?

-The tool I have experience with is LeadPages, an incredible landing page resource that makes it super easy to create a sleek, wordpress compatible, mobile-friendly and responsive landing page in just seconds.
+The tool I have experience with is LeadPages, an incredible landing page resource that makes it super easy to create a sleek, WordPress compatible, mobile-friendly and responsive landing page in just minutes.

 LaunchRock is another that I’ve heard people use and have enjoyed, but I don’t have any experience with it myself.